Eta and rho invariants on manifolds with edges: Review of geometry on incomplete edge spaces

 \subsection{A remark on iterated cone-edge singularities}

 A priori the links $F$ of an edge manifold are set to be smooth, compact and without boundary.
-The underlying reason for that restriction is that our analytic arguments here require a microlocal description of the heat kernel on such an edge manifold.
-To the best knowledge of the authors such a microlocal heat kernel analysis is so far not available on stratified spaces of arbitrary depth.

-However, the analytic arguments here extend to a particular case of stratified psedomanifolds: namely the bottom startum is equal to a point and the Riemannian metric near that singularity is exact.
-Consequently, from here on, we include the following higher depth stratified spaces in our class of (admissible) edge manifolds: the bottom stratum is an isolated point, the Riemannian metric $g\restriction \U = dx^2 + x^2 \kappa$ is an exact conical metric, and the regular part of $F$ together with $\kappa$ define a compact stratified space such that $D_F$ is essentially self-adjoint and admits discrete spectrum.
-For example, the signature operator on a finite cone over an odd dimensional Witt space of depth $\ell$ would satisfy this hypothesis.
+The underlying reason for that restriction is that our analytic arguments here require a microlocal description of the heat kernel on such an edge manifold, as constructed in \cite{MazVer}.
+However, the analytic arguments of \cite{MazVer} directly apply to more general spaces $M$ (but still particular cases of general stratified psedomanifolds): namely, the bottom stratum is equal to a point, the link $(F, \kappa)$ is a stratified compact edge manifold with $D_F$ being essentially self-adjoint with discrete spectrum and the Riemannian metric in an open neighborhood $\U$ of the conical point is given by $g\restriction \U = dx^2 + x^2 \kappa$.
+Consequently, from here on, we include this case of depth two stratified spaces $M$ in our class of (admissible) edge manifolds.
+For example, the signature operator on a finite cone over an odd dimensional Witt edge space of depth $\ell$ would satisfy this hypothesis.